All Episodes

 I mean, how big are these homes, these city mansions that Epstein owns, right?

-So the actual geometry of the room and the description of the geometry of the room doesn't make any sense already.
+So, the actual geometry of the room and the description of the geometry of the room doesn't make any sense already.

 And he basically asked if I could come over and give him.

-Can you see the imagination?
+Can you see the imagining?

-So her eyes, you can see the white of the eyes down here.
+So, her eyes, you can see the white of the eyes down here.

 That is very clearly, she's imagining what he was asking her.